djeada/Linux-Notes/notes/ports.md

 ### Key Facts

+- **Differentiation**: While IP addresses distinguish machines on a network, ports differentiate the services running on a single machine.
-- **Total Ports**: There are 65,536 ports, ranging from 0 to 65,535.
+- **Total Number of Ports**: The total range of ports extends from 0 to 65,535, making up 65,536 unique ports.
-- **Port Types**: Ports can be classified as:
+- **Types of Ports**:
-  - **Well-Known Ports**: Range from 0 to 1023 and are used by widely-recognized services (e.g., HTTP, FTP).
+  - **Well-Known Ports**: Spanning from 0 to 1023, these ports are reserved for widely-acknowledged services such as HTTP (port 80) and FTP (port 21).
-  - **Registered Ports**: Range from 1024 to 49,151 and are less commonly used.
+  - **Registered Ports**: Ranging from 1024 to 49,151, these ports are designated for less common services.
-  - **Dynamic/Private Ports**: Range from 49,152 to 65,535 and are typically used for private purposes.
+  - **Dynamic/Private Ports**: Occupying the range from 49,152 to 65,535, these ports are typically used for private or dynamic purposes.

-### Protocols Using Ports
+### Protocols and Ports

-Computers use multiple protocols to communicate over the internet, and the two most prominent are:
+There are two primary protocols employed in internet communication, each with its own set of 65,536 ports:

 - **TCP (Transmission Control Protocol)**:
-  - **Features**: Reliable, connection-oriented.
-  - **Drawbacks**: Potentially more vulnerable to attacks if not properly secured.
+  - **Characteristics**: Offers reliable, connection-oriented communication.
+It establishes a connection before data transfer and ensures that all packets arrive at the destination.
+  - **Considerations**: Requires careful security measures as it can be more susceptible to attacks.

 - **UDP (User Datagram Protocol)**:
-  - **Features**: Connectionless, often faster because it doesn't establish a formal connection.
+  - **Characteristics**: Provides a connectionless service, often resulting in faster data transmission because it doesn't necessitate a formal connection setup.
-  - **Drawbacks**: Less reliable than TCP since it doesn't guarantee data delivery.
+  - **Considerations**: Less reliable compared to TCP as it does not guarantee the delivery or order of data packets.

 ### Common Services and Their Ports